-(2) Subsection 39(2) requires that the aggregate data that is disclosed under subsection 39(1) be broken down into various categories of information.
-The following are examples of the categorized aggregate data required under subsection 39(2):

-- currency of denomination (the currency in which the derivative is denominated); - geographic location of the underlying reference entity (e.g., "Canada" for derivatives which reference the TSX60 index); - asset class of reference entity (e.g., fixed income, credit or equity); - product type (e.g., options, forwards or swaps); - cleared or uncleared; - maturity (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years).

-(3) Subsection 39(3) requires a recognized trade repository to publicly disseminate transactionlevel reports in accordance with the requirements set out in Appendix C.
+- (2) Subsection 39(2) requires that the aggregate data that is disclosed under subsection 39(1) be broken down into various categories of information.
+The following are examples of the categorized aggregate data required under subsection 39(2): - currency of denomination (the currency in which the derivative is denominated); - geographic location of the underlying reference entity (e.g., "Canada" for derivatives which reference the TSX60 index); - asset class of reference entity (e.g., fixed income, credit or equity); - product type (e.g., options, forwards or swaps); - cleared or uncleared; - maturity (broken down into maturity ranges, such as less than one year, 1-2 years, 2-3 years). - (3) We anticipate publishing specific guidelines relating to the data that trade repositories are required to publish.
+These guidelines will attempt to balance the benefits of transparency and the desire to anonymize data that could reveal the identity of counterparties based on the terms of the derivative. - (4) Published data must be anonymized and the names or legal entity identifiers of counterparties must not be published.
+This provision is not intended to create a requirement for a recognized trade repository to determine whether anonymized published data could reveal the identity of a counterparty based on the terms of the derivative.